 Temza shares expert designer advice on how to plan your open plan space and make the most of it.

-Top secrets to layout your open plan space
+Top secrets and tricks to layout your open plan space

 Not all of us are lucky enough to have an airy loft space to work with, but we can take inspiration from them and apply the idea of creating smaller spaces within one large one on a much smaller scale—be it a studio flat, bedsit or the classic knock-through double reception room that is such a key feature in many Victorian homes in London.